-In this article, we will see how to create a database connection between a windows application and a database, and how to retrieve, insert, update, and delete data from the database (CRUD Operation).
+In this tutorial, we will learn how to create a database connection between windows application and database, how to retrieve, insert, update, and delete data from the database (CRUD Operation).

-Go to Tools menu > Click "Connect to Database".
+Go to the Tools menu and click on "Connect to Database."

 Step 2: